 Introduction

-- Multiple project lifecycle phases
+- Multiple project lifecycle phases (construction, operations, terminal)

-- Complex cash flow patterns
+- Complex and irregular cash flow patterns

-- Varying discount rates
+- Varying discount rates across periods

-- Timing mismatches
+- Timing mismatches between expenditure and revenue

-- Construction phase considerations
+- Construction-phase interest considerations

 - Operational phase variations